joseamaita/python3-snippets/iterators-and-generators/README.md

 **Solution**

 Use the generation construct, which is the `yield` statement.
-This allow us to generate an entire sequence of results.
+This allows us to generate an entire sequence of results.

 ```python
 >>> def countdown(n):